badrap/docs.badrap.io/docs/privacy.md

 your user account.

 For users who use our service without creating an user account, the legal basis for processing personal data is our legitimate interests.

-We use Google Analytics to collect anonymous visitor statistics.
-It allows us to know someone visited our service.
+We use [Plausible.io](https://plausible.io/privacy) to collect anonymous visitor statistics on our site.
+Plausible is a privacy-focused website analytics provider that allows us to know someone visited our service.
+The legal basis for collecting website visitor statistics is our legitimate interests.

 ## What personal information do we process?